Go Back

 Instructions

-• The next day, drain the water from the beans and set aside.
+• Drain and prep: The next day, drain the soaking water and set the beans aside.

-• Once hot, add 1 tablespoon avocado oil, 1 cup white onion, 1 Serrano pepper, 1/2 cup cilantro stems, and 2 teaspoon ground cumin
+• Build the flavor base: Add 1 tablespoon avocado oil, 1 cup white onion, 1 Serrano pepper, 1/2 cup cilantro stems, and 2 teaspoon ground cumin.
+Sauté about 7 minutes, until the onions begin to soften.
+Press Cancel.

-• If you do not have an immersion blender (you really should get one), you can also blend the beans in a blender or food processor
+• Alternative blending option: If you don’t have an immersion blender, carefully transfer the beans to a blender or food processor and blend until smooth.

-• Put the refried beans into a bowl and serve
+• Serve: Transfer to a bowl and serve warm.

 Notes